 I was officially in remission which was great but, as with all cancers, there is always a chance of recurrance and I felt so out of control.
 I needed to become as active as possible in my recovery process, I could not just sit back and hope for the best.

 It was at this point that I came across numerous diet and illness related articles and studies.
 Our society suffers from so many health issues which are directly or indirectly linked to what we eat and drink.

 I had this urge to nourish myself to make my body as strong as possible and give me a sense of hope and control.

 So I began to discover food.
 Real, good food.
 Food is much more than filling a hunger gap.
 It can be packed with nutrients, antioxidants and vitamins that have the most amazing benefits and effects.
 It was also at this point in my life that my mother in law convinced me to join her weekly yoga class.
-And although the first few months on my mat were merely taken up by worrying about not loosing my wig in downward dog, I kept going back, got hooked, began my yoga teacher training and today I teach a local class.
+And although the first few months on my mat were merely taken up by worrying about not loosing my wig in downward dog, I kept going back, got hooked, began my yoga teacher training and today I teach local classes and wonderful retreats.

 By eating the most nutritious food I could and by discovering the healing and strengthening effects of yoga, I slowly started to recharge my batteries, renewed my cells, & here I am today feeling the healthiest, strongest & happiest I have felt for a long time.